inviqa/harness-go/docs/how-to-guides/test-production-image-build-locally.md

 ## Doing a production image build

-When you have your development environment running locally (e.g. after running `ws install`), you can run the following to do a production image build and automatically switch to it in your `docker-compose` stack:
+When you have your development environment running locally (e.g. after running `ws install`), you can run the following to do a production image build and automatically switch to it in your `docker compose` stack:

     ws use prod